University of Missouri–Kansas City: Campuses

 UMKC is spread across multiple locales; the main Volker Campus, home to the majority of university operations, is located in Kansas City, Missouri's Rockhill neighborhood, east of the Country Club Plaza, and adjacent to both the Stowers Institute for Medical Research and the Linda Hall Library.
 In 2017 the university, in collaboration with University Health Truman Medical Center, Children's Mercy Hospital, the Missouri Health Department, the Jackson County Medical Examiners Office, and the Missouri Department of Mental Health Behavioral Medicine, formed the UMKC Health Sciences District on Hospital Hill.
 This district is a first-in-the-nation partnership between local and state governments, the university, and these nationally recognized healthcare faculties, designed to promote collaboration in research, innovation, education, grant funding, and community outreach, for the advancement of health and wellness in the greater Kansas City metropolitan area.
 Also in 2017, the university announced plans to expand its metropolitan identity with the construction of a downtown Campus for the Arts, located near the Kauffman Center for the Performing Arts.

 Volker Campus

 Durwood Stadium is located in the middle of campus.
 The Plaza is in the background.

 UMKC has two campuses in Kansas City.
 Most of UMKC's main campus (Volker campus) is inside a square formed by Volker Boulevard (north), Oak Street (west), 53rd Street (south), and Troost (east).
 The Health Sciences District campus houses the health sciences academic departments.
 Directly across Troost from UMKC is Rockhurst University, a Jesuit university.

+On October 24, 2025, the KC Streetcar Main Street Extension opened, extending the system 3.5 miles south from Union Station to a new southern terminus at 51st Street and Brookside Boulevard adjacent to UMKC.
+The extension connected the Volker Campus directly with the Country Club Plaza, Midtown, Crossroads and downtown Kansas City.

 Health Sciences District Campus

 The Health Sciences District campus houses the School of Nursing, the School of Medicine, the School of Dentistry, and the School of Pharmacy.

+Construction began in 2024 on the Healthcare Delivery and Innovation Building at 25th and Charlotte streets.
+The five-story, 160,000-square-foot facility has a project cost of approximately $145 million and is the largest capital improvement project in UMKC history.
+Planned facilities include dental clinics, medical simulation and digital-anatomy laboratories, classrooms, biomedical engineering space and interdisciplinary research facilities.
+The building is expected to open in 2027.